applefritter-inc/BadApple-icarus/README.md

 3. a image will be placed in the root directory of this repo called `icarus_ba.img`

 it is an ext4 image that has an original size of 100MB, which is then shrinked to its minimum after adding PKIMetadata and icarus_ba.sh.

+## credits
+- appleflyer: finding BadApple, making the original payload
+- xmb9/stella: helping with stateful detection by telling me about cgpt
+- sophie: telling me about the issue with stateful detection
+- kilo: making this usbless
+- fanqyxl: helping by making this usbless, and for generating new icarus certs.